 - Any ingredient with skin lightening properties, such as lemon, aloe, or honey can do the trick.

 - Using baking soda as a thin mask on your face can reduce redness and lighten the skin in the long run.

 - Egg whites contain amino acids and proteins that can lighten the skin and tighten the pores.

 - Coconut oil is not only one of the best skin moisturizers of natural source, but it can also lessen inflammation and speed up the healing of marks and scars.

 - Apart from lightening the scars, cucumber can help combat irritation and itching because of its cooling effect.

 - Always, always moisturize your skin.
-This is definitely one of the seasonal skin care tips because this should be done day in, day out, no questions asked.
+This is definitely one of the seasonal skincare tips because this should be done day in, day out, no questions asked.
 If you have the condition, all the more reason for you to moisturize your skin several times a day.
 Creams and petroleum jelly work well.
-If not, consult a physician and request for OTC medicated creams which contains glycolic acid or lactic acid.
+If not, consult a physician and request OTC medicated creams that contain glycolic acid or lactic acid.

 - A chemical peel can remove the excessive dead skin cells, or at the very least, your dermatologist might suggest the use of Tretinoin.

 - Deep yourself into a hot bath and wash with a brush, loofah, or a washcloth.
 Take your time doing this.